AnyDSL/MimIR/docs/passes.md

 ### Creating Mutables

-Eventually, you will need to create mutable during a [fixed-point pass](@ref thorin::FPPass).
+Eventually, you will need to create mutables during a [fixed-point pass](@ref thorin::FPPass).
 You must be super cautious to remember in which exact context you created said mutable.
 If you ever come into the same situation again (due to backtracking) you have to make sure that you return the **very same** mutable.
-Otherwise, if you create a different mutable, the [PassMan](@ref thorin::PassMan) will most likely diverge as it will constantly backtrack while creating new mutable that the other passes don't know anything about.
+Otherwise, if you create a different mutable, the [PassMan](@ref thorin::PassMan) will most likely diverge as it will constantly backtrack while creating new mutables that the other passes don't know anything about.